engimas/blog/src/content/blog/how-to-easily-install-mingw-c-c-compiler-based-on-gcc.md

 ## 1. Install Chocolatey

-Follow the steps mentioned here to install chocolatey in windows :
+If you don't have chocolatey installed in your device, follow the steps mentioned here to install chocolatey in windows :

 _[`https://pem.com.np/posts/install-chocolatey-in-windows/`](https://pem.com.np/posts/install-chocolatey-in-windows/)_